nickcharron/3d_map_builder/README.md

 ./path_to_build_dir/manual_calibration.cpp --help
 ```

 This will bring up a custom rviz window, where `/manual_calibration/reference_cloud` and `/manual_calibration/candidate_cloud` topics are subscribed to and visualized.
-The `reference_cloud` and `candidate_cloud` topics have constructions of the user specified reference sensor and candiate sensor, respectively, published over a window of size `window_size` from a starting index `start_index`.
+The `reference_cloud` and `candidate_cloud` topics have constructions of the user specified reference sensor and candidate sensor, respectively, published over a window of size `window_size` from a starting index `start_index`.
 These manually adjustable parameters are available in the rqt_ez_publisher window that opens upon launch, with  `x,y,z,roll,pitch,yaw` parameters available for manual extrinsic calibration.
-When checking off `save_data`, reference and candidate clouds are published as shown below.
+When checking off `publish`, reference and candidate clouds are published as shown below.
+Note that for all topics shown in the rqt_ez_publisher window, `repeat` should remain unchecked.

 <img src="docs/ManualCalibrationRviz.png" width="800">